Skip to content

 Post first

-You can require students to post a reply before they can see other students' posts.
+You can require students to make a post before they can see other students' contributions.
 For example, students could:

 To set up post first: